What does the immune system do?

 Fruits and veggies definitely help maintain a strong immune system.
-They contain antioxidants, which are substances that slow or prevent cells from being damaged, and phytonutrient compounds, which help with cell communication and repair DNA damage while clearing inflammatory toxins.
+They contain antioxidants, which are substances that slow or prevent cells from being damaged, and phytonutrient compounds, which help with cell communication as well as repair DNA damage while clearing inflammatory toxins.

-Fruits and vegetables contain an abundance of vitamins, minerals, and fiber, encouraging organ and gland function, promote energy and growth, help to maintain or lose weight, and improve blood pressure and cholesterol levels.
+Fruits and vegetables contain an abundance of vitamins, minerals, and fiber.
+They encourage organ and gland function, promote energy, growth, help to maintain or lose weight, improve blood pressure, and improve cholesterol levels.
 Consuming predominantly fruits and veggies also leaves less room for eating “junk food.”

 Can fruits and veggies help fight off a virus?

 Yes and no. Consuming adequate amounts of a variety of colorful fresh fruits and vegetables is vital.
 These foods will not prevent viruses or bacteria from entering the body, but they can help keep the immune system stronger for the fight.

 Green vegetables are especially valuable because they are naturally lower in fat and starches and have the ability to reduce or balance an over acid system of damaging inflammation.